daltoniam/UICustomizeKit/README.md

 # Examples #

-	//Dalton you, need to add some!
+	Dalton you, need to add some!
 With some pictures too!

 # Requirements #